-Doctors will usually look for symptoms that have lasted at least 2 weeks as possible
+Doctors will usually look for symptoms that last for at least 2 weeks as a possible

 Depression may feel like:

-- There’s no pleasure or joy in life.
-A person with depression may not enjoy things they once loved and may feel like nothing can make them happy.
+- There is no pleasure or joy in life: A person with depression may not enjoy things they once loved and feel like nothing can make them happy.

-- Concentration or focus becomes harder.
-Making any kind of decisions, reading, or watching television can seem taxing with depression because people can’t think clearly or follow what’s happening.
+- Concentration or focus becomes harder: Making decisions, reading, or watching television can seem taxing with depression because people cannot think clearly or follow what is happening.

-- Self-esteem is often absent.
-People with depression may feel like they are worthless or a failure at everything.
-They may dwell on negative events and experiences and be unable to see positive qualities in themselves.
+- Self-esteem is often absent: People with depression may feel like they are worthless or a failure at everything.
+They may dwell on negative events and experiences and cannot see positive qualities in themselves.

-- Sleeping may be problematic.
-Falling asleep at night or staying asleep all night can feel nearly impossible for some people with depression.
+- Sleeping may be difficult: Falling asleep at night or staying asleep all night can feel nearly impossible for some with depression.
 A person may wake up early and not be able to go back to sleep.
-Others may sleep excessvely, but still wake up feeling tired or unrefreshed, despite the extra hours of sleep.
+Others may sleep excessively but still wake up feeling tired or unrefreshed, despite the extra hours of sleep.

-- Energy levels are low to nonexistent.
-Some people feel like they can’t get out of bed, or feel exhausted all the time even when getting enough sleep.
-They may feel that they are too tired to do simple daily tasks.
+- Energy levels are low to nonexistent: Some people have difficulty getting out of bed or feel exhausted all of the time, even when they are getting enough sleep.
+They may feel that they are too tired to do simple, daily tasks.

-- Food may not seem appetizing.
-Some people with depression feel like they don’t want to eat anything, and have to force themselves to eat.
+- Food may not seem appetizing: Some people with depression feel like they do not want to eat anything and have to force themselves to eat.
 This can result in weight loss.

-- Food may be used as a comfort or coping tool.
-Although some people with depression don’t want to eat, others can overeat and crave unhealthy or comfort foods.
-This can lead to weight gain.
+- Cravings for comfort foods: Although some with depression do not want to eat, others find solace in food.
+They can overeat and crave comfort foods, leading to weight gain.

 Depression is a real mental illness.
-Those who have depression cannot simply decide to stop feeling depressed.
-Unlike typical sadness or worry, depression feels all-consuming and hopeless.
+Those who live with depression cannot simply decide to stop feeling depressed.
+Unlike typical sadness or worry, depression can feel all-consuming and hopeless.